 - The failure to address a known safety concern directly resulted in the plaintiff’s injuries.
 The plaintiff may only sue for damages arising from the defendant’s negligence.

-If you suffered an injury on another person’s property in the Miami region, it’s vital to connect with an attorney who can present your case thoroughly and accurately before a judge.
-The team at STEINLAW is committed to maximizing the recovery of each client, so reach out to us to set up a free consultation about your case.
+If you suffered an injury on another person’s property in Florida, it’s vital to connect with an attorney who can present your case thoroughly and accurately before a judge.
+The team at SteinLaw is committed to maximizing the recovery of each client, so reach out to us to set up a free consultation about your case.